Tennessee Titans: Tennessee Titans

+Mike Vrabel era

 The Titans entered a new era in the late 2010s with the hiring of head coach Mike Vrabel in 2018.
 Prominent players drafted during the 2019 season included defensive end Jeffery Simmons and wide receiver A. J. Brown, both of whom would later have prolific careers with the team.
 Under Vrabel's leadership, during the 2019 season, Mariota was benched in favor of offseason trade acquisition Ryan Tannehill after a 2–4 start and with the emergence running back Derrick Henry, who led the NFL in rushing yards and rushing touchdowns, the team returned to prominence.
 The Titans reached the AFC Championship Game during the 2019 season.
 Mariota, Walker and Casey all departed after the 2019 season.

 Derrick Henry won the Offensive Player of the Year Award in 2020 after rushing for 2,000 yards.
 Henry was part of a 2020 campaign that saw the Titans win the AFC South with an 11–5 record.
 The Titans' season ended with a 20–13 loss to the Baltimore Ravens in the Wild Card Round.

 In the 2021 season, the Titans finished with a 12–5 record, won the AFC South, and got a first round bye.
 The Titans' season ended with a Divisional Round 19–16 loss to the Cincinnati Bengals.
 The Titans traded away Brown after the season.
 In 2022, the Titans suffered their first losing season since 2015 with a 7–10 mark, losing each of their last seven games despite a 7–3 start.
 In the 2023 season, the Titans finished with a 6–11 record.
 Following the 2023 season, Vrabel was fired as head coach.
 Former Bengals offensive coordinator Brian Callahan was hired to be the team's head coach before the 2024 season.
 Prominent departures that occurred during or after the 2023 season included Henry, Tannehill and two-time First-Team All-Pro safety Kevin Byard.

+Brian Callahan/Mike McCoy era

+2024 proved to be a difficult season for the Titans, as the Titans finished with a league-worst 3–14 record.
+2023 second-round pick Will Levis struggled at quarterback, recording a 2–10 record as a starter.
+As a result, the Titans used the first pick of the 2025 NFL Draft to select quarterback Cam Ward.
+Despite Ward starting all 17 games in 2025, the Titans again finished with a 3–14 record.
+Head coach Brian Callahan was fired after the first six games, with offensive assistant Mike McCoy serving in an interim capacity through the end of the season.

+Robert Saleh era

+The Titans hired former San Francisco 49ers defensive coordinator and former New York Jets head coach Robert Saleh as their next coach on January 20, 2026.